10 – Into The Crypt of Rays

 # 8 – Mesmerized

 The band’s 1987 album, Into the Pandemonium, broke so much ground in the heavy metal circles.
 What I personally love about this song is how Tom Gabriel Fischer sings it as well as the amazing female vocals in the background.
 I also like how tormented Tom’s voice sounds, and the drumming is just high level.
 “Mesmerized” is the second track from the album, Into the Pandemonium.

 # 7 – Return to the Eve

 If you need a song that fits the Halloween theme, then “Return of the Eve” sounds quite like it.
-The song, which was written by Martin Ain and Tom Gabriel Fischer is seventh track off their 1984 album, Morbid Tales.
-The song has been covered by Benediction in what sounds like a more heavy and brutal version.
+The song, which was written by Martin Ain and Tom Gabriel Fischer is the seventh track off their 1984 album, Morbid Tales.
+Benediction has covered the song in what sounds like a heavier and more brutal version.

 # 6 – Necromantical Screams

 Although many heavy metal music fans of this era find Celtic Frost to be a bit outdated, there is no doubting that they produced some heavy stuff back in the day.
 “Necromantical Screams” is the tenth track from their 1985 album, To Mega Therion.
 The song features some amazing background vocals from Claudia-Maria Mokri and the song is quite dark compared to what any other dark metal band released at the time.

 # 5 – Ground